kosara-g/portfolio/guides/Vale/vale-cli.md

 This overview covers what Vale is, how to install and set it up on the command line, and how to use it to lint documentation.

-The instructions cover the default Vale style and the Google style.
+The instructions use the default Vale style and the Google style.
 Feel free to try it out with other styles.

 ## About Vale CLI

-**Vale** is a linter for text, or prose, that can help you identify issues with spelling, punctuation, wording, style, and more.
-You can apply off-the-shelf linting rules or customize them.
-You can also choose between three severity level: `error`, `warning`, and `suggestion`.

-Vale relies on collections of rules, or *packages*, which are Vale-compatible implementations of existing third-party style guides.

-The linter can spot the more trivial mistakes, allowing peer reviewers to focus on more high-level aspects of the documentation.

 The *Vale CLI* is a command-line interface that allows you to run Vale on your local machine.